|Student Contribution + Capitation: €3,138 See Fees and Costs for full details.

-The first two years of the course will develop your scientific knowledge, especially in mathematics, physics and the fundamental electrical signal concepts.
+The first two years of the course will develop your scientific knowledge, especially in mathematics, physics and the fundamentals of electrical signals.

-The final two years concentrate on applied engineering topics such as:
+The third and fourth years of the BE concentrate on applied engineering topics such as:

 - the generation and distribution of electricity;